 Besides of many series and commissions, Barbara designed some special, autonomous, hand embroidered works.
 Her inspiration for these works comes from very different sources.

 The work Cells 1 refers to Antoni van Leeuwenhoek’s discoveries.
-In the black and white, hand-embroidered work, the original drawings by Antoni van Leeuwenhoek can be seen.
+In the black and white, hand-embroidered work, the original drawings by Antoni van Leeuwenhoek can be recognized.